 One is the price of commodities that are being produced and the other is the general market condition.
 Over the last few years the trend in the prices of precious metals, in particular gold, has been mixed on the spot basis as well as the average trailing prices of the metals.
-The gold price has been dropping in the last month or two and fluctuating between \$1820 and \$1900 US per ounce over the last few months.
+The gold price has been dropping in the last month or two and fluctuating between \$1700 and \$1900 US per ounce over the last few months.

-The other aspect is the general stock market conditions.
-Unfortunately, the junior mining sector has been under tremendous negative pressure in the market over the last few years and this has continued since the beginning of the year.
-Previous to the gold market moving upward significant amounts of investing have occurred in the marijuana and blockchain areas which has taken away from investment in the junior mining industry.
-Lincoln is committed to advancing its properties to production as quickly as possible to get into a positive cash flow position.
+The other aspect is the bare stock market condition.
+Although, as noted above, the junior mining sector has been under tremendous pressure over the last few years, the general consensus is that the gold market looks favourale for 2023.
+Lincoln is committed to advancing its properties to production as quickly as possible to get into a positive cash flow position and increased stock price.